 - u control input value; - diagnostics information about the optimization problems.

-4.2 Design of a PnPMPC controller for a large-scale system
+5.2 Design of PnPMPC controllers for a large-scale system

 PnPMPC controllers $C{[i]}$ for each subsystem in an lss object are created with the method createCtrlPnPMPC described next.